alihuber/federation-testcluster/README.md

 ## Expose router service, query data

-First, expose the gateway deployment with a node port
+First, expose the router deployment with a node port
 `kubectl expose deployment router --type=NodePort --port=4000 -n federation`
 Then expose it as a service to be reached from host system
 `minikube service router --url -n federation`